BA (Hons) Business and Management (Event Management)

 This business and event management course will develop your understanding of the theory and practice of events management, while being aligned to a strong core of business and management.

-You will develop a range of highly important skills for the event industry from financial decision making, people management and event operations management to marketing and public relations and client management.
+You will develop a range of highly important skills for the event industry from financial decision making and event operations management to marketing public relations and client management.
 And to maximise your employability, you will spend 10 weeks working in industry.

-Accredited by the Chartered Management Institute (CMI) this is one of the few event management courses in the UK that allows you to gain the CMI Level 5 Diploma in Leadership and Management as part of your degree (subject to validation).
+Accredited by the Chartered Management Institute (CMI) this is one of the few event management courses in the UK that allows you to gain the CMI Level 5 Certificate in Leadership and Management as part of your degree.

 The event management course has been developed to enable the progression from introductory understanding of business concepts in the first year to the necessary critical skills expected of a business graduate in the final year.